 Apparel Design Undergraduate Major (BS, HBS)

 Admission to the upper-division studio-based Apparel Design major is competitive and is restricted to those students who have demonstrated an ability to achieve the high standards required for professional studies.
 Enrollment may be limited to the number of students who can be served by the faculty and facilities.
-To apply and be considered for admission, students must meet the following requirements:
+To be eligible to apply, students must meet the following requirements:

-* Have a minimum OSU cumulative GPA of 2.5, and a minimum cumulative GPA of 2.5 in all lower-division pre-Apparel Design.
+- Have a minimum OSU cumulative GPA of 2.5, and a minimum cumulative GPA of 2.5 in Design Program Coursework.

 Major Code: 400